-As a knitter who is obsessed with luxury fibers, I also understand what it’s like to spend hours clicking through Ravelry forums for update announcements, or to sign up for 10 different newsletters to keep up with the latest offerings, only to be cart-jacked on Etsy after I finally decide that I need five skeins of BFL/silk sport.
+As a knitter who is obsessed with luxury fibers, I also understand what it’s like to spend hours clicking through Ravelry forums for update announcements, discovering a dyer’s post on Instagram five days after their yarn has sold out, or signing up for 10 different newsletters to keep up with the latest offerings, only to be cart-jacked on Etsy after I finally decide that I need five skeins of BFL/silk sport.
 It can be so overwhelming and time consuming, especially when there are plenty of projects I should be working on.
 There had to be a better way.

 So, I came up with Indie Untangled.
 The hope was to create a comprehensive resource for discovering these special products and learning about the people behind the dye pots, spinning wheels and sewing machines, and to build a community for those of you who love yarn and fiber as much as I do.